cazad3011/tic-tac-toe-game/README.md

 ## TIC-TAC-TOE GAME

 This is a console based two player tic-tac-toe game which has been designed in Java programming language using Minimax algorithms.
-In this game, first players is considered as Computer and another one is User.
+In this game, first player is considered as Computer and another one is User.

 ## DIRECTORY STRUCTURE